TeggieVails/Hurting-Linux/README.md

 ## To do:
+1. **CREATE AN INSTALLER/UNINSTALLER**
-1. Alzheimers Linux: Commands' aliases will randomly change to a different word.
+2. Alzheimers Linux: Commands' aliases will randomly change to a different word.
-2. Russian Roulette Linux: 1/6 Chance your terminal commands will delete a file mentioned above, even when correct.
+3. Russian Roulette Linux: 1/6 Chance your terminal commands will delete a file mentioned above, even when correct.
-3. Commenter's Suggestions
+4. Commenter's Suggestions